jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 most statisticians estimated there were perhaps five million Baha'is, with the majority of the believers in the developing world; that is, NOT in Iran, North America or Europe.
 How did this happen?
 Mainly through a surge of both missionary work and interest among the sorts of less developed communities - the same sorts of communities that Edgerton's book details.
+While not all of these communities were still in the living-in-huts tribal stage, for most the culutural lessons were still in their collective memory.

-The Baha'i Faith had a number of teachings that were fairly novel for an evangelistic religion.
+Why the receptivity?
+Here's my suspicion: the Baha'i Faith had a number of teachings that were fairly novel for an evangelistic religion.
 Foremost was a belief system that confirmed and accepted the validity of their own indigenous belief system.
 But there were other